frontarm/navi/docs/api/README.md

 # About The API

-Junctions is not tied to any specific view library.
-Instead, its functionality has been separated into a core package, and packages to integrate junctions with other libraries.
+Junctions was designed to work great with React -- without be tied to it.
+To facilitate this, its functionality has been separated into a core package, and packages to integrate junctions with other libraries.

+## Core package

 The core package is called [junctions](https://github.com/jamesknelson/react).
 It contains the important parts.
-In particular, it contains:
+In particular:

-## Core package

 - [createJunction](/docs/api/junctions/createJunction), used to define new [Junction](/docs/api/junctions/Junction) objects
 - [createConverter](/docs/api/junctions/createConverter), used to create your application-wide [Converter](/docs/api/junctions/Converter) object